• Skip to main content

 What’s purslane?

-Those who are new purslane, it’s also called kulfa ka saag.
+For those who are new to purslane, it’s also called kulfa ka saag.
 The green leafy succulent grows wildly during summer, and most people mistake it for a weed.

 It is not.

-The entire plant is edible – leaves, flowers and all – and filled to the brim with nutrients.
-It has Vitamins E, C and A. It is rich in dietary fibre.
+The entire plant is edible – leaves, flowers, and all – and filled to the brim with nutrients.
+It has Vitamins E, C, and A. It is rich in dietary fiber.
 And it has loads of omega-3 fatty acids.

 If you don’t have purslane growing in your garden, look for it at your local vegetable vendors.